sryu81/wsl2usb/README.md

 # wsl2usb
-This document is to describe how to activate your usb devices in the WSL2 on windows 11.
+This document explains how to activate your usb devices in the WSL2 on windows 11.

 ## install usbipd